ovh/docs/pages/cloud/dedicated/esxi-network-HG-Scale/guide.en-us.md

 > [!warning]
 >
 > On these server ranges, there are 4 network cards.
 To get all the bandwidth, aggregates must be created.
-Our documentation is based on these cards aggregates.
+Our documentation is based on these card aggregates.
 >
 > **However, ESXi does not support LACP natively.**
 > Therefore, no redundancy will be available.
-You will also be unable to use all of your server’s network cards bandwidth.
+You will also be unable to use all of your server’s network cards’ bandwidth.
 >

 > [!warning]